Seder Historical Realities vs. Seder "Traditions"

 Determining the historical reality is one thing; deciding what to do today is a different matter.
-As I have been arguing with R. Gil Student lately, while tradition is important, it's very difficult to define its parameters.
+While tradition is important, it's very difficult to define its parameters.
 I will therefore simply share some insights and guidelines that I see as relevant.

 Rav Shlomo Zalman Auerbach wrote a letter (which I have, but have unfortunately misplaced) in which he strongly rejects Prof. Yehudah Feliks' contention that lettuce rather than horseradish should be used for maror.
 I don't believe that this was because he disputed Feliks' evidence that lettuce was the historical reality; Rav Aharon Lichtenstein reports that Rav Shlomo Zalman told him that when Mashiach comes, many halachos will have to be changed.
 Rather, his point was that Judaism is as Judaism does.
 The living tradition is far more important than the ancient historical reality.